julianbrowne/piggybank/readme.md

     manager.addCall("/that", { method: "post", name: "posting some data to /that" });

+If the data object contains a key called "expect" then this will be compared with the actual HTTP response code recieved and a key added to the results called "expected" with a true or false value depending on whether the return code matched that expected.

+    manager.addCall("/that", { method: "post", name: "update that", expect: 204 });

 #### Call Order

 Calls will be made in the order "/this", then "/that", then "/theother".
 Piggybank will then collate results from all calls, returing only when all have completed or timed out.